Laguna Hills, CA 92653

 Many microdermabrasion at-home creams range from between $10 and $95, which usually provides about 20-30 treatments, while some can be over $100.
 Once the jar is used up, so is your initial investment.
 These creams often use the aluminum oxide crystals or other sand like fine debris to help manually exfoliate the skin.
 Multiple vendors including L’oreal offer a microdermabrasion cream kit for average of $10-$30.

 More recently, a new series of mini home microdermabrasion units have become available and are sold commercially.
 New home units including retail from $150-$300 and may be available at Sephora.com and Amazon.com.
-A novel home unit called vacuubrasion (vacubrasion) will be made available for under $50.
+A new, patent pending, home microdermabrasion unit called Vacubrasion seems to be the best priced and most robust one on the market so far.
+Vacubrasion was launched in 2012 on Amazon.com and ranges from under $30 to $120.

 Where can people get more information on microdermabrasion?